smol-ai/GodMode/README.md

 ## debugging

-have the devtools up all the time by uncommenting this line. it's enabled by default when running `npm start`
+I have the menubar devtools up all the time while in development.
+You can disable them by commenting this line.

 ```js
 window.webContents.openDevTools();